saqsham/NLP-CSE4022/Task_1/README.md

 <br> Concordance search
 <br> Number of times and why in search - prime minister
 <br>
-<br> Result:
+<br> Results and conclusions:
 <br> Total Frequency observed: 36
 <br> Spoken:6 Fiction:0 Magazine:12 Newspaper:16 Academic:2
 <br> Most active year: 2015
 <br> Most active time period: 2014 - 2017
 <br> Least active year: 2002, 2011
 <br> Reason for being so active in the time period:
-<br><p> Elected as Prime Minister of India, mostly what BLP did, his speeches, different acts and policies both domestic and foreign (relatively more) and not to mention "nuclear weapons". </p>
+<p> Elected as Prime Minister of India, mostly what BLP did, his speeches, different acts and policies both domestic and foreign (relatively more) and not to mention "nuclear weapons". </p>
 <br>
 <br> Homework:
 <br> Readable.io - use this website